 GMT +1 (GMT +2 between the last Sunday in March and the Saturday before the last Sunday in October).

 Electrical current in Italy is 230 volts, 50Hz.
 A variety of plugs are in use, including the European-style two-pin plug.

-Italy's currency is the Euro (EUR), which is divided into 100 cents.
-Those arriving in Italy with foreign currency can obtain Euros through any bank, ATM or bureaux de change.
+The Euro (EUR) is the official currency, which is divided into 100 cents.
+Those arriving in Italy with foreign currency can obtain Euros through any bank, ATM or bureau de change.
 ATMs are widespread.
 Credit cards are accepted in upmarket establishments and shops around the cities.
 Banks are closed on weekends, but tend to have better rates than casas de cambios.

 Emergencies: 113 (Police); 118 (Ambulance)

 The car rental desks are in the multi-storey car park lots C and B, directly in front of the terminal and connected via passenger walkways.
-Hertz, Avis, Sixt and Budget operate from the airport.
+Simply follow the signs from the arrivals area.
+There are several major companies represented, including Hertz, Avis, Sixt and Budget, as well as a few local operators.

 A free shuttle bus operates between the terminals and car parks every 15 minutes.

-Airport facilities include ATMs and currency exchange, baggage wrapping, information desks, travel agents, pharmacies, massage parlours, photo booth, a beauty parlour, hairdresser, solarium, as well as slot machines and laundry facilities.
+Airport facilities include ATMs and currency exchange, information desks, travel agents, pharmacies, massage parlours, a beauty parlour, a hairdresser, a solarium, as well as slot machines and laundry facilities.
 The ATA Hotel Executive Centre in Area B has business facilities, and there are myriad shopping and dining options.

 Free wifi is available and internet kiosks are also provided.